Rama (video game)

-Rama is a point and click adventure game, developed by the subsidiary Dynamix of publisher Sierra On-Line, and released on DOS and Microsoft Windows in 1996 and the MacOS in 1997; a PlayStation version was released in 1998, but exclusively in Japan.
+Rama is a point and click adventure game developed by the Dynamix subsidiary of publisher Sierra On-Line and released for MS-DOS and Windows in 1996 and Classic Mac OS in 1997.
+A PlayStation version was released in 1998 exclusively in Japan.
 The game is based upon Arthur C. Clarke's books Rendezvous with Rama and Rama II, combining elements of their plots with a story that sees the player assuming the role of a replacement crew member for an expedition to investigate an interstellar ship and uncover its mysteries.

-The game, although not a strong commercial success for Sierra, received praise for its puzzles, music, story and alien creatures, though was noted to have similarities to the video game Myst.
+The game was praised for its music, story, and alien creatures.
+Critics mentioned similarities to Myst.
 It is the second game that Clarke was involved in, following the 1984 interactive fiction game Rendezvous with Rama by Telarium.
+A sequel to Rama was planned, but not developed.

 Gameplay

-Rama is played from a first person perspective, where players can interact with objects, picking up items and examining them in their inventory, along with using them to solve puzzles.
-The game features a variety of locations to explore, as well as hazards to watch out for.
-To assist in exploration, the player has access to a "wristcomp", a wrist-based computer system designed to receive communication from other characters, examine data files, and provide a map of locations.
-In addition, the players also receive help from a small android based on Puck, once found, who acts as the equivalent of an interface element for examining objects.
+Rama is played from a first person perspective.
+Players can interact with objects, picking up items and examining them in their inventory, along with using them to solve puzzles.
+To assist in exploration, the player has a wrist-based computer system designed to receive communication from other characters, examine data files, and provide a map of locations.
+Players also receive help from a small android which acts as the equivalent of an interface element for examining objects.